 Depending on their location, employers may have the discretion to treat vaping as they want, but employers should consider government and local regulations when developing a policy.
 Some jurisdictions broadly prohibit vaping in places where smoking is banned.

 Other states ban vaping in specific places such as childcare facilities, state government buildings, schools, and enclosed workspaces.
 Some local municipalities also have enacted bans on e-cigarettes in enclosed workplaces.
-As a result, in some jurisdictions, allowing e-cigarette use in the workplace would be unlawful.
+As a result, in some jurisdictions, allowing #15excludeGlossary use in the workplace would be unlawful.

 If a government hasn’t instituted any regulations, as with any workplace policy, cannabis industry employers should make sure they understand their organization’s goals so they can tailor policies and practices to reach those objectives.